 There are two lessons here.
 First, if you’re a CEO or founder, don’t be afraid of social media.
 Having an active online presence makes your brand and mission more personal and relatable.
 Second, livestream events are a great way to get your customer base focused and engaged.
 It generates conversation between friends and strangers around the world.

-18 – Twitter’s #BrandBowl
+19) Twitter’s #BrandBowl

-Speaking of the Super Bowl and online engagement, this year Twitter decided to capitalize on the commercial hype and try to control the dialogue by hosting the #BrandBowl.
-This competition pits major brand’s marketing teams against one another as they compete in a handful of categories relating to online engagement.
+Speaking of the Super Bowl and online engagement, Twitter decided to capitalize on the commercial hype and try to control the dialogue by hosting the #BrandBowl, which looks at the best Super Bowl campaigns on Twitter.